-- 1. Insert the program DVD-ROM into the DVD drive. - 2.
-In a few seconds, a browser window will open listing the DVD contents. - 3.
-Double click on SETUP.EXE to run the installation program.
+Insert the DVD into the DVD drive.
+In a few seconds, a browser window will open with a list of the DVD contents.
+If it does not open, access your DVD drive from the Windows® Explorer.
+Double-click on SETUP.EXE to run the installation program.